Sunday, October 16, 2011

 enhanced mainly by its

-works
+'classic montage', works

 as a Hitchcock picture

-(as 90% of all well succeeded suspense films do)
+(as 90% of all well succeeded suspense films do),

 mainly due to its similar

-such as the,
+narratives properties such as the,

 for the most part of the film, supremacy

-of the bad guy
+of the bad guy and heavy use

 of observer characters.

-, patient and '
+This classic, patient and '

-line of montage
+undercovered' line of montage

-, set the path to a
+here adopted, set the path to a

 more realistic and consequently

-stronger kind of horror
+stronger kind of horror, than

-we normally get elsewhere
+we normally get elsewhere,

 "Let The Right One In" is pretty well dosed